felkiriinya/GitSearch/README.md

 # Github
-#### A github finder that allows people to find github users by their username and github repo by their repo name, 8/10/2020
+#### A github finder that allows people to find github users by their username and one gets to view their repositories, 8/10/2020
 #### By Felista Kiriinya

 ## Description